Johnny Papalia: Early life and criminal activities

-Wartime career
+Early career

 In 1940, Papalia's father was arrested and sent to internment at Camp Petawawa as part of the Italian Canadian internment, as potentially dangerous enemy aliens with alleged connections to Benito Mussolini's fascist regime, causing his son to have a grudge against the Canadian government.
 Papalia later gave his father's internment as the reason as to why he did not serve in the military during World War II.
 When Antonio Papalia was interned, his profession was listed as "bootlegger."
 Antonio Papalia was released in 1941 after he convinced the authorities that he was not a Fascist.
 The authorities imposed conditions upon his release such as he stay out of Hamilton and regularly check in with the police.
 After his release, the Papalia family aligned with the Buffalo crime family, causing tensions with the still interned Perri who saw this as a betrayal.
 The Papalia family were still angry with Perri for his refusal to support the Italiano family and made an alliance with Stefano Magaddino against him.
 Johnny Papalia did not volunteer for overseas service (until November 1944, Canada only sent volunteers overseas to fight in World War II).
 He later claimed that his reputation for violence dated back to the war years when he was the subject of anti-Italian bullying and insults, leading Papalia to engage in violence for self-defense.
 In 1943, Papalia moved to Toronto, where he joined a gang that specialized in burglaries.
 During this period, Papalia started to work for Harvey Chernick, one of Toronto's biggest heroin dealers.